djwbrown/algorithms-sedgewick-wayne/README.md

 ## Introduction

-The textbook _Algorithms, 4th Edition_ by Robert Sedgewick and Kevin Wayne covers a nice collection of fundamental data structures and algorithms (Index, p.
-954).
-"Our original goal for this [book](http://algs4.cs.princeton.edu/code/) was to cover the _50 algorithms that every programmer should know_."
-The authors provide implemented examples of each in Java along with some sample data for testing.
-Here I've ported each of them to C++ as a learning exercise.
-Where possible, I've tried to incorporate best practices for C++14 and later, with Scott Meyer's _Effective Modern C++_ as my guide.
+_Algorithms, 4th Edition_ by Robert Sedgewick and Kevin Wayne covers a nice collection of data structures and algorithms.
+The authors provide examples implemented in Java along with some sample data for testing.
+> Our original goal for [this book](http://algs4.cs.princeton.edu/code/) was to cover the _50 algorithms that every programmer should know_.

+Here I've ported each one to C++ as a learning exercise.
+I've tried to incorporate best practices for C++17 and later, with the [C++ Core Guidelines](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) and Scott Meyer's _Effective Modern C++_ as my guide.

 ## Get the data
 The sample data is available at http://algs4.cs.princeton.edu/code/algs4-data.zip